surrealdb/discord-bot/README.md

 - pretty - whether to use pretty printing
 - json - whether to format output as JSON (SurrealQL is the alternative)
 - require_query - whether the /query command is required, if it's false

+## Admin commands

+### /configure
+This command is used to initially configure the bot and must be used before any other functionality will work. \
+It takes the following (mandatory) arguments
+- active - the category for active channels
+- archive - the category for archived channels
+- ttl - the duration (in seconds) after which a channel will be archived
+- timeout - how long a query will be executed before timing out
+- pretty - whether to use pretty printing
+- json - whether to format output as JSON (SurrealQL is the alternative)

+### /config_update
+This command takes the same arguments as the /configure command but optionally, and will update the config for the server with those options.

+### /clean
+This command runs the clean_channel function on the channel in which it is run, dropping the associated database instance, notifying the channel and archiving it.

+### /clean_all
+This command runs clean_channel on all current database instances.
+PLEASE NOTE: this applies even across servers, and should only be used immediately before shutting the bot down.